 - Reduce uterine marking in and around your property.

-Thefts of pets for breeding purposes is becoming common.
+Theft of pets for breeding purposes is becoming common.
 By spaying/neutering your pet you can reduce the likelihood of this happening.
-This is particularly important if you pet is of a desirable breed as immoral breeders tend to target popular varieties where they can make the most money.
+This is particularly important if your pet is of a desirable breed as immoral breeders tend to target popular varieties where they can make the most money.

 Is Spaying/Neutering Safe?

 The surgeries involved in spaying/neutering are extremely common, and most veterinarian will have the experience required to ensure the procedure is as safe as possible.
 There is always a slight risk to your pet when anesthesia is used, but your pet will be evaluated for their suitability for the procedure beforehand, to ensure that risks are minimal.

 The technician that administers the anesthetic will also monitor your pet for the duration of the procedure, which will allow them to spot any complications as soon as they arise and take the necessary steps to keep your pet safe.

 You should always ensure that you choose a licensed and experienced veterinarian for any treatment that your pet needs.

 How Soon Should I Get My Pet Spayed/Neutered?

 Even though it’s okay to spay older dogs, the American Veterinary Medical Association endorses neutering from an early age.
 The procedure can be carried out when your pet is as young as two months of age, but the average age of neutering is around four months.
 Some states have laws that require pet neutering by a certain age, so you should check and abide by these conditions.